runtoolsio/taro-core/README.md

 ```

 ### Hostinfo

 Hostinfo is a description of host where taro is installed.
-It consists of list of parameters where each parameter has its name and value.
+It consists of list of parameters where each parameter has
+its name and value.
 This command will display hostinfo parameters:

 ```commandline
 taro hostinfo
 ```

+## Configuration File

+### Lookup

+1. Current working directory
+2. `$XDG_CONFIG_HOME` (env variable reading to be implemented yet)
+3. `/etc/taro` (considering change to /etc/xdg)

 ## Premature termination

 ### General

 A process can be terminated either by stop or interrupt operations.
-When a process is stopped its termination (final) state is set to STOPPED.
+When a process is stopped its termination (final)
-When a process is interrupted its termination (final) state is set to INTERRUPTED which is a failure state.
+state is set to STOPPED.
+When a process is interrupted its termination (final) state is set to INTERRUPTED which is a
+failure state.
 Choosing one of these options a user can decided whether the termination is a failure or not.

 ### Exec command

 A child process executed with `exec` command is stopped or interrupted by sending kill signal.
 Received SIGTERM (normal kill) or SIGINT (Ctrl+C) signals trigger interrupt operation.
 It is expected for terminated child process to stop executing otherwise this process will continue waiting for the child.